 Although PCI DSS is governed only by large credit card companies such as VISA, Mastercard, Discover, and American Express.
 We have to follow its requirements to ensure secure transmission, storage, and handling of cardholder information.

 The requirements include general practices, such as restricting access to cardholder data and generating non-default passwords, along with in-depth techniques like the application of firewalls and encryption.

 Which requirement of PCI DSS do Magento 1 stores violate?

 As the PCI DSS’s Requirement 6, e-commerce stores are required to “develop and maintain secure systems and applications… by installing applicable vendor-supplied security patches.”:

 Without essential security patches from July 2020, Magento 1 merchants can’t meet the above requirement!

 What happens if Magento stores are not PCI DSS compliant?

 No good will come from ignoring PCI DSS compliance.

-Firstly, if the customer information (cardholder data) is leaked after making purchases on the website, Magento merchants could face heavy fines from $5,000 to $100,000, depending on the severity of the situation, the number of card transactions, and how long the stores have violated…
+Firstly, suppose the customer information (cardholder data) is leaked after making purchases on the website.
+In that case, Magento merchants could face heavy fines from $5,000 to $100,000, depending on the severity of the situation, the number of card transactions, and how long the stores have violated…

 Secondly, those Magento 1 websites will even lose the ability to accept payment cards.